awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 The service classes contain Java application logic that uses AWS services.
 In this section, you create these classes:

 + **SendMessages** - Uses the Amazon SES API to send email messages.
-+ **WriteExcel** - Uses the Java Excel API to dynamically create a report (this does not use AWS Java APIs).
++ **WriteExcel** - Uses the Java Excel API to dynamically create a report (this does not use AWS SDK for Java APIs).

 #### SendMessage class
-The **SendMessage** class uses the SES Java V2 API to send an email message with an attachment (the Excel document) to an email recipient.
+The **SendMessage** class uses the AWS SDK for Java V2 SES API to send an email message with an attachment (the Excel document) to an email recipient.
 An email address that you send an email message to must be verified.
-For information, see [Verifying an Email Address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html).
+For information, see [Verifying an email address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html).

 The following Java code reprents the **SendMessage** class.
 Notice that an **EnvironmentVariableCredentialsProvider** is used.
-This is because this code is deployed to the AWS Elastic Beanstalk.
+This is because this code is deployed to Elastic Beanstalk.
 As a result, you need to use a credential provider that can be used on this platform.
-You can setup environment variables on the Elastic Beanstalk to reflect your AWS credentials.
+You can set up environment variables on Elastic Beanstalk to reflect your AWS credentials.

     package com.aws.services;